BrianSidebotham/arm-tutorial-rpi/part-5/readme.md

 (No parity, one stop bit).

 > **HACK:** The calculation for the baud rate registers is done based on a defined system
-> frequency of 250MHz.
-It works, but it's not as nice as using a detected system frequency.
+> frequency relative to the RPI type.
+It works, but it's not as nice as using a programatically
-> Perhaps after this tutorial you could get the system frequency and update the calculation
-> to use it!
+> detected system frequency.

 The functions are written in a blocking mode, so the write function blocks until the UART can accept the next character, then it writes the new character and returns.
 Normally we'd use the